-Robert McHenry lived in the house until his death in 1890 and Matilda continued to reside there until her death in 1896.
-Their son, Oramil, moved into the house after that time with his wife, Louise, and their three children, Robert, Albert and Ora Louise.
-Oramil divorced his wife in 1901.
+McHenry lived in the house until his death in 1890, and Matilda continued to reside there until her death in 1896.
+Their son, Oramil, then moved into the house with his wife, Louise, and their three children, Robert, Albert, and Ora Louise.
+Later in 1901, Oramil divorced his wife.
 Louise and Ora Louise moved in with her brother, Albert Bilicke, in Los Angeles at that time.
-In 1902, Oramil married Myrtie Conneau and they had one child, Merle, in 1903.
+By 1902, Oramil had married Myrtie Conneau, and they had one child, Merle, the following year.

-In I976, The McHenry Mansion came on the market.
-At the urging of the Mayor Lee Davies, who wanted it to be saved since Modesto was rapidly losing its historic buildings, Aileen and Julio Gallo purchased it through the Julio R. Gallo Foundation.
-The Mansion was given to the City of Modesto with the understanding that it was to be restored and also to be made available for community use.
+In 1976, the McHenry Mansion came on the market.
+At the urging of Mayor Lee Davies, who wanted it to be saved since Modesto was rapidly losing its historic buildings, Aileen and Julio Gallo purchased it through the Julio R. Gallo Foundation.
+The Mansion was given to the city of Modesto with the understanding that it was to be restored and also to be made available for community use.

 Beginning in 1977, the Mansion restoration was undertaken to bring it back to its former appearance.
 It was opened to the public in 1983.
-On December 6, 2011, a fire caused extensive damage to the front of the building but smoke and water affected the entire structure.
-This second restoration will be completed in 2013.
+On December 6, 2011, a fire caused extensive damage to the front of the building, but smoke and water affected the entire structure.
+A second restoration was then completed in 2013.